I made you an acrostic to convince you to come to my college.

 Today, after class I walked to the Arboretum.
 The wind gusted in my hair and twirled at my clothes, and the clouds danced in the sky.
-The pine trees painted themselves onto the sun and the air, and I descended those endearingly uneven steps to the amphitheatre.
-I read a crumbling copy of the Symposium in the grass, and the wind blew in my hair.
+The pine trees painted themselves onto the sun and the air, and I descended those endearingly uneven steps to the amphitheater.
+I read a crumbling copy of Plato’s Symposium in the grass, and the wind blew in my hair.

 Whether it be through your own native tongue, or the harsh vocalizations of Berlin, Hillsdale will grow a new tree in your mind and fill it with chattering jackdaws.
 What do I mean by this?
 A teacher plants the seed of a new perspective in your mind.
 It grows, and flocks of new ideas begin to nest in it.
 Your mind is no longer static and stagnant but alive and growing.

 So far, I’ve begun to learn four languages here: German, Aristotelian logic, Lincoln-Douglas debate, and jazz piano.
 If my brain’s appearance matches its operation, it’s probably turned neon with forks of lightning between the lobes and new threads slowly weaving the hemispheres together.